 After your treatment has finished, you will have regular follow-up appointments.
 You may also have some scans and x-rays.
 These may continue for several years.
 Let your doctor know as soon as possible if you have any problems or notice new symptoms between these times.

 You may have many different emotions, including anxiety, anger and fear.
 These are all normal reactions.
 They are part of the process that many people experience when dealing with cancer.
+We have more information to help you cope with your emotions.

 Everyone has their own way of coping with difficult situations.
 Some people find it helpful to talk to family or friends.
 Others may prefer to seek help from people outside their situation.
 Some people prefer to keep their feelings to themselves.